zero-to-mastery/resources/CSSResources.md

 - [CSS-Tricks](https://css-tricks.com/): One of the best sites to learn CSS and responsive design.

+- [CSS-Codecademy](https://www.codecademy.com/learn/learn-css): You will learn many aspects of styling web pages!
+You’ll be able to set up the correct file structure, edit text and colors, and create attractive layouts.
+With these skills, you’ll be able to customize the appearance of your web pages to suit your every need!

 ## CSS Games

 - [CSS diner](https://flukeout.github.io/): A fun in-browser game to help you learn and practice CSS selectors.